Nathaniel Hawthorne College: History

 Nathaniel Hawthorne College was a nonprofit private coeducational liberal arts college founded in 1962 by John Berrigan, Kenneth McLaughlin, and Joseph Whelton who purchased the property for the college.
 McLaughlin served as the college's president.

 The college had 100 students for its first semester in September 1962.
 Its enrollment was quickly boosted to as many as 700 students by men seeking to avoid the draft for the Vietnam War.
+The college was accredited by the New England Association of Colleges and Secondary Schools in December 1971.
+In 1971, it had 800 students.

 When the war ended, enrollment dropped to 500 students, and the college was forced to lay off some of its faculty.
 McLaughlin decided that continuing as just a liberal arts college would bring about the college's extinction.
 He was a noted "aviation enthusiast" and already owned a private airport.
 In 1971, a curriculum in aviation was added.
 By 1980, aviation was the college's mainstay, helping to keep it open and attracting some 65 percent of its students.
 The college owned nineteen aircraft for the 315 enrollees in the program in the fall of 1979.
 Of the 528 students enrolled that semester, fifteen percent were from foreign countries, including France, Greece, Japan, Venezuela, and several African countries.
 As a result, the college began offering special English classes.

 In 1982, the college merged with the Florida Institute of Technology.
 Its academic focus changed to aeronautics, business, and computer science.
 It also shortened its name to Hawthorne College and was rechartered by the State of New Hampshire.

 The college's enrollment declined, and its operating debt increased to $400,000 a year ($ in today's money).
 In 1987, it had less than 300 students.
 Time magazine noted that even with the inducement of flying lessons, Hawthorne had less than half the number of day students it needed to fill its freshman class.
 With long-term debts over $4 million, the college declared bankruptcy in 1988 and began plans to liquidate its assets.
 It graduated its last class in April 1988.
 The college officially closed in 1988.

 After its closure, the college campus was bought by Maruzen Construction Company of Japan in 1990.
 In 1992, Maruzen opened an aviation college similar to the later years of Hawthorne College, but this institution was short-lived.
 The former college was then was owned by a Maharishi meditation school.
-In 2014, it was purchased by the nonprofit Overseas United Education, which opened a preparatory school called the Hawthorne Academy in the fall of 2017.
+In 2014, it was purchased by the nonprofit Overseas United Education, which opened a Christian preparatory school called the Hawthorne Academy in the fall of 2017.

 The college's former airfield is now the Hawthorne–Feather Airpark, a privately owned public-use airport.